 Usually, you’ll make monthly repayments with either long-term or short-term loans, but the debt is stretched out over a much longer timeline with long-term funding.
 Because they involve a longer period of time, you could pay more in interest overall.

 2) The Need for Collateral

-One of the advantages of short-term lending is you don’t usually need any collateral.
+One of the advantages of short-term lending for a business owner is you don’t usually need any collateral.
 These loans aren’t as risky for lenders, so you generally won’t have to use a high-value asset to back the debt.

 Because of the larger timeframe with long-term lending, problems with non-payment or late payments are more likely.
 There’s also more money involved because these loans tend to be large.